aviemet/bp-allocation/README.md

 - [ ] **Fix member import to not fail if last name or first name is not present**

-- [ ] Switch to raect-hook-form and eliminate magic numbers/strings for default values in components
+- [ ] Switch to react-hook-form and eliminate magic numbers/strings for default values in components

 - [ ] Remove moment.js as a dependency, replace with date-fns